Don’t let stress and anxiety bring you down.

 Humans can be creatures of habit.

-Many of us don’t like transitions or abrupt changes to our routine.
+Many of us don’t like transitions or abrupt changes to our routines.

 That’s why the forced home quarantines and lockdowns due to the pandemic made so many people feel restricted.